Techniques for Tuning

 Grid Search

-Grid search is a straightforward yet powerful method for hyperparameter tuning.
+Grid search is a straightforward yet strong method for hyperparameter tuning.
 It involves specifying a set of hyperparameters and their respective values, creating a "grid" of possible combinations.
 The algorithm then exhaustively evaluates each combination to identify the one that yields the best performance on a validation set.

-Consider the following Python code snippet using Scikit-learn's GridSearchCV
+Consider the following Python code snippet using Scikit-learn's GridSearchCV:

 from sklearn.model_selection import GridSearchCV